aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/okta_app_client_id**

-The Client ID of the Okta application that will be used to obtain a session cookie and retrieve user profile attributes. **Only required if Okta user profile attributes will be retrieved from Okta.
+The Client ID of the Okta application that will be used to obtain a session cookie and retrieve user profile attributes. **This value is only required if Okta user profile attributes will be retrieved from Okta.
 The Okta application must be configured with Okta API scope `okta.users.read.self`.

 Type: String

 Constraints: Must be a valid Client ID associated with a native Okta application.

-Required: No.
+Required: No

 **config/okta_redirect_uri**

 A "Sign-in redirect URI" that will be passed in the request to retrieve a session cookie for the Okta application.
 Each Okta application defines a valid list of redirect URIs that clients are allowed to be redirected to after authentication.
-The URI does not have to be a valid website, but the URI passed in the request must match the list of URIs allowed by the application in order for a session cookie to be returned.
+The URI does not have to be a valid website, but the URI passed in the request must match the list of URIs allowed by the Okta application for a session cookie to be returned.

 Type: Boolean